plemeri/RandWire_tensorflow/README.md

 ## Experiments

-I trained on Cifar10 dataset and get 92.24% on test set.
+I trained on Cifar10 dataset and get `92.24%` on test set.
 You can download pretrained network from [here](https://drive.google.com/drive/folders/1Pi9Z306S3fvBLBOy6oPDGQDNzsKdrtzG?usp=sharing).
 Unzip the file and move all files under `checkpoint` file or your checkpoint directory and try running test script to check the accuracy.

+(19.04.16 added) I trained on Cifar100 dataset and get `74.37%` on test set.
+You can download pretrained network from same link above.

 ## Training